elrido/vagrant-debian-squeeze-64/README.md

 If any of those are missing, add them (the script will guide you, too):
 `sudo aptitude install [package1] [package2] [...]`.

+### Localization

+The default image built will have en_US language, but Swiss German keyboard and UTC as time zone.
+To change this to your locale, edit the file `preseed.cfg` before running the script.
+You could also add some packages to preinstall.
+Interesting options might be:

+* debian-installer/country (country, ex. `US`)
+* console-keymaps-at/keymap (keymap, ex. `us`)
+* keyboard-configuration/xkb-keymap (keymap, ex. `us`)
+* time/zone (time zone, ex. `Europe/Zurich`)
+* pkgsel/include (packages to include, ex. `cowsay fortune-mod sl`)

+### Simon's notes

+Changed the script to output a Debian Squeeze box instead.
+Also changed it, to be more portable (runs with dash now, instead of bash) and to only use sudo where not otherwise possible.
+Changed the preseed to default to Switzerland.
+Chef is now installed from the official opscode repos as packages, which should make them easier to maintain.
+The script now cleans up at the end.
+It does not delete the custom iso, in case you want to use it for other unattended installs.

 ### Kev's notes